CarmackMo/LightweightGameEngine/README.md

     A `SmartPtr` can share ownership of an object while storing a pointer to another object.
 This feature allows for pointing to member objects while owning the object they belong to.
 The stored pointer is the one accessed by `Get()`, the dereference and the comparison operators.
 On the other hand, the managed pointer is the one to be destroyed when reference count reaches 0.

     A `SmartPtr` may also own no objects, in which case it is called "empty" (An empty `SmartPtr` may have a non-null stored pointer if the aliasing constructor was used to create it).

+    As a derived class of `PtrBase` (See "[*PtrBase*](#ptrbase)" section for more details), `SmartPtr` holds a pointer to the managed object and a pointer to the control block.
+When creating a `SmartPtr` using one of its constructors, the managed object and the control block must be allocated separately.
+The pointer held directly by the `SmartPtr` is the one returned by `Get()`, while the pointer held by the control block is the one that will be deleted when the number of shared owners reaches 0.
+Note that these pointers are not necessarily equal.
+The current implementation of `SmartPtr` includes 4 types of constructors: standard constructor, copy constructor, alias constructor, and move constructor.